TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/payload-formatters/cli.md

 weight: -1
 ---

-This section explains how to set up Application and device specific payload formatters using the CLI.
+This section explains how to set up application and device specific payload formatters using the CLI.

 <!--more-->